pablo-sampaio/easy_mfrc522/README.md

 ## Instalation

-On *PlatformIO (PIO)*: To install in your PIO project:
+On **PlatformIO (PIO)**, to install in your PIO project:
-  1. Open your platformio.ini file
-  1. After the field "lib_deps =", create a new line and add (with some identation) "pablo-sampaio/Easy MFRC522 @ ~0.2.0"
+  1. Open the file named **platformio.ini** inside your project (there should be one).
+After the field "lib_deps =", create a new line and add (with some identation) "pablo-sampaio/Easy MFRC522 @ ~0.2.1".
-  1. The library will be automatically downloaded your project, and you may include "Easy MFRC522.h" in any file you want
+  1. The library will automatically be downloaded to your project, and you may include *"EasyMFRC522.h"* in any C/C++ file you want.

 (Alternatively: click on the PIO sidebar icon, click on "Libraries", search for "Easy MFRC522", click on "Easy MFRC522 by Pablo Sampaio", click on "Add to Project" and then follow the instructions.)

-On *Arduino IDE*:
+On **Arduino IDE**:
   1. Click on "Sketch" menu, then choose "Include Library" -> "Manage Libraries".
   1. The "Library Manager" will open.
 Then search for "Easy MFRC522".
   1. Then click on "Install".
+(You do it once, and it will be available for *all* projects).

 ## Limitations